HailtheWhale/Construct_adv_cpp/Unit2_STL_Lib/README.md

 - Requires to clone: https://bitbucket.org/theconstructcore/modern_cpp_course.git.
 To get the RobotCommander object for the exercises.
 ## Exercises
 - All exercises were grouped into one object for accessibility.
+## STL lib
+- Has sample code provided by theConstruct for learning.
+Included is a PDF to show what terminal outputs should be.